DeepSea-Developments/DeepDeck.Ahuyama.fw/docs/blog/posts/crowdsupply/06-Shipment in progress.md

 ---
-date: 2022-10-30
+date: 2023-04-07
 authors: [ElectroNick]
 description: >
   Our new blog is built with the brand new built-in blog plugin.
 You can build a blog alongside your documentation or standalone
 categories:
-  - Crowdsupply campaing
+  - crowdsupply
 ---

 {shipment}